typestack/routing-controllers/README.md

 // );
 ```

-### Output JSON instead of regular text content
+#### Output JSON instead of regular text content

-If you are designing a REST api where your endpoints always return JSON you can use `@JsonController` decorator instead
+If you are designing a REST API where your endpoints always return JSON you can use `@JsonController` decorator instead
 of `@Controller`.
 This will guarantee you that data returned by your controller actions always be transformed to JSON
 objects and `Content-Type` header will be always set to `application/json`: